Greek yields near post-restructuring lows as lenders set to return

 "Greece has made progress ... with the attainment of a primary surplus and early signs of stabilisation in the economy," said Dennis Shen, economic associate at AllianceBernstein.

-A spike in trading volumes in Greek bonds and a tentative resurgence of debt insurance instruments were further signals of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.
+A spike in trading volumes in Greek bonds and a tentative resurgence of debt insurance instruments represented further signs of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.

 Volumes in the first five weeks of the year stood at about 546 million euros, about 36 percent of the turnover for the whole of 2013 and almost matching 2012's annual volume, Greek central bank data showed.